 Anvils of styrofoam, foot-long matches, and ping pong balls

 and ramps all covered in velcro, and other anti-gravity devices, demonstrate that what is really at work in these disingenuous experiments of Galileo are

 motions and forces that are all predicated in quale quid ... not in undetectable occult action-at-a-distance like "gravitation".

-makes a bb and cannon ball roll side by side down a ramp for a little while is in the limited details of coincidence.
-Funny coincidence, yet motion and force overall become a matter of factors like radius
+makes a bb and cannon ball roll side by side down a ramp, for a little while, is in the limited details of coincidence.
+Funny coincidence too, yet motion and force overall become a matter of the factors

-and weight, as well as density and material involved, and the quality of smoothness of the ball and the surface used for free rolling movement,
+involved, like radius and weight, as well as density and constitutive material, and the quality of smoothness of the ball and the surface used for

-etc. Something marginal at play, not gravitational, affects the results, and specific weight clearly does contribute to the development of force and acceleration in free falling objects.
+free rolling movement, etc. Something marginal at play, not gravitational, affects the results, and specific weight clearly does, in fact, contribute to the development of force and acceleration in free falling objects.

-instance, not because of gravity, people do not play volley ball with volley balls made of lead or plutonium, but because they are too heavy for sporting material and do not bounce.
+For instance, not because of gravity, people do not play volley ball with volley balls made of lead or plutonium, but because they are too heavy for sporting material and